bruvellu/terebratalia-wnts/wnt.md

 It has a cysteine-rich domain with high-affinity to Wnt proteins.
 The sFRP family can be divided into two subfamilies, *sfrp1/2/5* and *sfrp3/4* [@Kawano2003-bx; @Bovolenta2008-kb].
 In *T. transversa*, we only identified a *sfrp1/2/5* ortholog (@fig:sfrp-tree).
-*sfrp1/2/5* is highly-expressed throughout development (@fig:profiling) with transcripts located in the anterior-most portion of the mesoderm and in the apical cap ectoderm---a pattern similar to the expression of *fz5/8* (@fig:fzdantag and @fig:s-antagonists).
+*sfrp1/2/5* is highly expressed throughout development (@fig:profiling) with transcripts located in the anterior-most portion of the mesoderm and in the apical cap ectoderm---a pattern similar to the expression of *fz5/8* (@fig:fzdantag and @fig:s-antagonists).
 Transient mesodermal domains also appear in the mantle lobe of the early larva.
 Except for dorsal patches on the apical lobe, the expression of *sfrp1/2/5* fades in the late larva stage (@fig:fzdantag and @fig:s-antagonists).